hucker/ten8t/docs/README.md

 The rule functions that you write don't need to use generators.
 They can return a variety of output (e.g., Boolean, List of Boolean, `Ten8tResult`, List of `Ten8tResult`), or you can write a generator that yields results as they are checked.
-Canonical form is that you yield, but `ten8t` is tolerant, but returning booleans and depending on using your function name and your docstrings for error mssages is on you!
+Canonical form is that you yield, but `ten8t` is tolerant, but returning booleans and depending on using your function name and your docstrings for error messages is on you!

 Alternatively you can ignore the file and folder discovery mechanism and provide a list of rules as regular python functions and `Ten8t` will happily run them for you when you pass a list of check functions